THE ASCENIUM DIFFERENCE

 But compilers can now do much more . . .

 What is needed is a faster core building block . . .

 . . . a faster leaner compute engine, that leverages a new approach for compiling programs.
-This leaner faster general purpose compute engine - which we call Aptos - then becomes the basic building block for higher performance energy efficient datacenter compute solutions.
+This faster leaner general purpose compute engine - which we call Aptos - then becomes the core building block for higher performance energy efficient datacenter compute solutions.